Ranjeet Pandre

-Ranjeet Singh Pandre (born 4 January 1995), is an Indian professional footballer who plays as a forward for Kenkre in the I-League.
+Ranjeet Singh Pandre (born 4 January 1995) is an Indian professional footballer who plays as a forward for Indian Super League club Punjab.

 Career

+India

 Ranjeet lanky striker, joined Union Bank of India (UBI) 2017–18 season.
 Ranjeet played an instrumental role in UBI's terrific season who also finished as the runner-up in the RCF Nadkarni Cup 2018, losing to Air India in the last minute.
 Ranjeet also went out to represent Maharashtra football team in the Santosh Trophy where he was their top-scorer.
 Ranjeet’s superb form and consistency earned him the best striker award for the MDFA Elite Division in the MDFA Awards Night 2018.

-He made his professional debut for the Chennai City F.C. against Aizawl F.C. on 18 January 2019, He was brought in the 90th minute as Chennai City won 4–3.
+He made his professional debut for the Chennai City against Aizawl on 18 January 2019, He was brought in the 90th minute as Chennai City won 4–3.

+Nepal

+In March 2023, Pandre moved abroad and joined Nepali Martyr's Memorial A-Division League club Church Boys United.
+He was part of the team that clinched Simara Gold Cup in April.